-- 1. Research could identify innovative educational methods and strategies to improve WIC's ability to respond to emerging health issues, such as obesity, gestational diabetes, and to participants' nutritional needs by expanding the range and scope of nutrition education. - Mothers or caretaker often build their basic nutrition knowledge upon a number of previous exposures to WIC nutrition education, either for themselves or for their children.
-How can WIC nutrition education topics adapt to the levels of increased knowledge among mothers or caretaker who desire advanced nutrition education topics?
-Research could identify innovative educational methods and strategies to improve WIC's ability to respond to mothers or caretakers' level of nutrition knowledge by tailoring and expanding the level of nutrition education provided to improve long-term food and nutrition behavior among WIC participants. - 2.
+- 1. Research could identify innovative educational methods and strategies to improve WIC's ability to respond to emerging health issues, such as obesity, gestational diabetes, and participants' nutritional needs by expanding the range and scope of nutrition education.
+How these methods and strategies fit within the existing WIC clinic operations and enhance services must be addressed.
+The outcome should be improved target behaviors (dietary intake and/or breastfeeding). - 2.
+Mothers or caretaker often build their basic nutrition knowledge and skills for feeding their children and family from previous exposures to WIC nutrition education, either for themselves or for their children.
+Research could identify innovative educational methods and strategies to improve WIC's ability to improve mothers or caretakers' level of nutrition knowledge and skills by tailoring and expanding the level of nutrition education provided to improve long-term food and nutrition behavior among WIC participants.
+How these methods and strategies fit within the existing WIC clinic operations and enhance services must be addressed.
+The outcome should be improved target behaviors (dietary intake and/or breastfeeding). - 3.
 Research could identify innovative educational methods and strategies to improve the accessibility of nutrition services to participants by increasing the variety of modes of delivery.
 What dose and mode of nutrition education delivery (e.g. kiosks, online curricula with interactive technology features, infographics, etc.), including social media reinforcements (e.g. Facebook, Twitter, cell phone apps, blogs, YouTube-style videos, podcasts, messaging, etc.) are most effective in helping participant improve their delivery, physical activity habits, readiness to change behaviors, and other food-related behaviors?
 Are there particular combinations of features of WIC nutrition education that are more effective than other combinations in achieving improvements?
 Which method of delivery is most preferred as well as effective in changing nutrition behavior?
+How these innovative educational methods and strategies fit within the existing WIC clinic operations and enhance services must be addressed.
+The outcome should be improved target behaviors (dietary and/or breastfeeding).

-3. Research could identify innovative educational methods and strategies to coordinate WIC nutrition education messages and delivery with other local providers of nutrition education to WIC participants.
+4. Research could identify innovative educational methods and strategies to coordinate WIC nutrition education messages and delivery with other local providers of nutrition education to WIC participants.
 WIC participants may be the target population for other nutrition education programming in their communities (including but not limited to SNAP, EFNEP, CACFP, Head Start, Physicians, etc.).
+How this coordination and delivery system fits within the existing WIC clinic operations and enhances services must be addressed.
+The outcome should be improved target behaviors (dietary and/or breastfeeding).